seznam/ima/docs/tutorial/final-polish.md

 ```

 We added the `pendingPosts` field to our state, which we'll use to keep track
 of the posts that are being submitted to the server.
-We'll need the post
+We'll need the **post
-factory in our controller to create the entities representing the pending
+factory** in **our home controller controller** to create the entities representing the pending
 posts, so let's modify controller's the constructor by adding a new parameter
 and a field for the post factory: